Orlandohub/react-native-navigation-storybook/README.md

     AppRegistry.registerComponent('%APP_NAME%', () => StorybookUIHMRRoot);
     export default StorybookUIHMRRoot;

-We need to make some slight changes on this file so we can successfuly use Storybook.
+We need to make some slight changes on this file so we can successfully use Storybook.
 First let's start by importing react native navigation

     import { Navigation } from "react-native-navigation";